-There are many things insurance companies look at to determine the compensation value of your personal injury claim.
+There are many things insurance companies look at to determine the compensation value of your personal injury claim, particularly for auto accidents, slip and fall injuries, and workplace accidents.
 Keeping these things in mind can help you plan and be better prepared for the outcome.

 First & Foremost